docknetwork/crypto-wasm-ts/README.md

 ```

 ### Supported Signature Schemes
-The library has support for BBS, BBS, PS, and BBDT16 schemes.
+The library has support for BBS, BBS+, PS, and BBDT16 schemes.
 Although they're similar in many aspects, specially for BBS and BBS, you're advised to consult the tests for changes
+between the different schemes.
+However, you can make a good guess just by looking at the schema [here](./tests/scheme.ts#80).

+For all the following examples, BBS will be used, but the concepts should be transferable to other schemes.

 ### BBS signatures

 BBS signatures sign an ordered list of messages and thus it is important to serialize your signing payload in this format.